foxbits/portfolio-cookbook/README.md

 ### Caveats

 This website has been migrated from a singular, plain HTML+JS+CSS version.
 Some of the scripts used in the initial version are not migrated yet, and are loaded and executed async in the application's main page.
-There is a plan to migrate it, which awaits its time.
+There is a plan to migrate it, but it will be completed when the time is right.